 - 1 teaspoon dark rum, optional

 - Preheat oven to 375°.
 Beat butter and sugar until blended.
 Beat in eggs, one at a time.
 Beat in eggnog and vanilla.
 In another bowl, whisk together flour, baking powder, nutmeg and salt; gradually beat into butter mixture (dough will be sticky).

 - Divide dough in half.
 On a greased baking sheet, shape each portion into a 12x3-in. rectangle.
 Bake until a toothpick inserted in center comes out clean, 16-19 minutes.
 Reduce oven setting to 300°.
 Remove biscotti from pans to wire racks; cool 10 minutes.

 - Place rectangles on a cutting board.
 Using a serrated knife, trim ends of rectangles and cut diagonally into 1/2-in. slices.
 Return to baking sheets, cut side down.
-Bake 10 minutes per side or until firm.
+Bake until firm, about 10 minutes per side.
 Remove from pans to wire racks; cool completely.

 - Mix glaze ingredients.
-Drizzle over biscotti.
-Yield: about 3 dozen
+Drizzle over biscotti with a spoon.

 Originally published as Eggnog Biscotti in Simple & Delicious December/January 2018

 Follow along as we show you how to make these fantastic recipes from our archive.